PrajwalAIDevops/Deploy-Harden-the-Workload/task-2/Readme.md

 # 📌 Project Overview

-This project demonstrates a production-style Kubernetes deployment workflow using modern DevOps practices.
+This project demonstrates a -style Kubernetes deployment workflow using modern DevOps practices.

 The application is deployed using a **GitOps approach** where Kubernetes manifests are maintained in GitHub and automatically synchronized into the Kubernetes cluster using **ArgoCD**.